 Creating the perfect curve

 Curves in architecture can look stunning, but they also present a unique set of challenges to create.
-In this post, Justin Price explains how a flawless curved finish was achieved for Moneypenny’s new £15m headquarters.
+In this post, James Ormerod, MD Aliva UK, explains how a flawless curved finish was achieved for Moneypenny’s new £15m headquarters.

 If done well, architectural curves can truly transform and soften a building, but if done badly, they can look incredibly clunky.
 Both the materials you use and the skill of the tradesmen are paramount in achieving that effortless, sweeping finish that a curve should create.

 In September 2016, Wrexham-based telephone answering firm Moneypenny moved into their new headquarters.
 Aliva UK was privileged to work on the beautiful curved façade of this unique building, designed by AEW Architects.

 The headquarters were built with sustainability at the heart of the brief.
 By using rainwater recycling, solar energy, ground source heating and natural ventilation for climate control, the company aims to be almost entirely self-sufficient.
 The thermal efficiency offered by Aliva’s Termok8 insulated render was therefore a key consideration in the architects’ selection process for the finish of the building.